WordPressAI ToolsComparisonTheme Generator

 Best for: Long-term projects where the theme will evolve significantly and be maintained by a developer.

-StaticToWP takes a fundamentally different approach from every other tool in this comparison.
+StaticToWP takes a different approach from every other tool here.
 You provide a live URL.
-The tool renders the page in a real browser environment, captures all computed styles (including Tailwind JIT output, CSS injected by JavaScript, and web fonts), and packages the result as a production-ready WordPress theme zip.
+The tool renders the page in a real browser, captures all computed styles (including Tailwind JIT output, CSS injected by JavaScript, and web fonts), and packages the result as a production-ready WordPress theme zip.

 What it's good at:

-- CSS fidelity: 100% — captures computed styles rather than source CSS
+• CSS fidelity: 100%.
+It captures computed styles rather than source CSS.

-theme.json, block patterns extracted from detected sections, ACF field groups for every heading/paragraph/image,elementor-template.json, Elementor canvas template
+• Included extras: theme.json, block patterns extracted from detected sections, ACF field groups for every heading/paragraph/image, elementor-template.json, Elementor canvas template

 Best for: Anyone working with AI-generated designs, Webflow sites, or custom static HTML that needs to be in WordPress.
-The AI design → WordPress gap is exactly what this tool is built to close.
+This tool is built specifically to close the AI design to WordPress gap.

 Comparison summary